ChaoningZhang/Dual-temperature/README.md

 Chaoning Zhang, Kang Zhang, Trung X. Pham, Axi Niu, Zhinan Qiao, Chang D. Yoo, In So Kweon

+Contrastive learning (CL) is widely known to require many negative samples, 65536 in MoCo for instance, for which the performance of a dictionary-free framework is often inferior because the negative sample size (NSS) is limited by its mini-batch size (MBS).
+To decouple the NSS from the MBS, a dynamic dictionary has been adopted in a large volume of CL frameworks, among which arguably the most popular one is MoCo family.
+In essence, MoCo adopts a momentum-based queue dictionary, for which we perform a fine-grained analysis of its size and consistency.
+We point out that InfoNCE loss used in MoCo implicitly attract anchors to their corresponding positive sample with various strength of penalties and identify such inter-anchor hardness-awareness property as a major reason for the necessity of a large dictionary.
+Our findings motivate us to simplify MoCo v2 via the removal of its dictionary as well as momentum.
+Based on an InfoNCE with the proposed dual temperature, our simplified frameworks, SimMoCo and SimCo, outperform MoCo v2 by a visible margin.
+Moreover, our work bridges the gap between CL and non-CL frameworks, contributing to a more unified understanding of these two mainstream frameworks in SSL.

 This repository is the official implementation of ["Dual Temperature Helps Contrastive Learning Without Many Negative Samples: Towards Understanding and Simplifying MoCo"](https://arxiv.org/abs/2203.17248).

 ![Hardness-awareness in InfoNCE](image.png "MarineGEO logo")